Holy Trinity

 RELIGIOUS EDUCATION

 Our Christian value this half term is ...
-Courage.
+Truthfulness.

-This term, in Year 6, we will be learning about the importance of having courage.
-The children will look at ways they can have courage and the impact it can have upon themselves and others.
+This term, in Year 6, we will be learning about the importance of Truthfulness.
+The children will look at ways they can be truthful and what being truthful means and the impact it can have upon themselves and others.

 In class we will be focusing on Christianity and exploring the question: